sunfounder/pico-2w-kit/docs/source/pyproject/py_mpr121.rst

 **Conclusion**

-In this lesson, you've learned how to use the MPR121 capacitive touch sensor with the Raspberry Pi Pico 2w to create a touch-sensitive electrode keyboard.
+In this lesson, you've learned how to use the MPR121 capacitive touch sensor with the Raspberry Pi Pico 2 W to create a touch-sensitive electrode keyboard.
 This opens up possibilities for interactive projects that respond to touch inputs in creative ways.